 The message in this story comes across loud and clear.
 Children's bodies are a gift from God and every single part was made with purpose.
 However, kids need to learn about appropriate and inappropriate behavior within the comfort and security of their homes.
 Through reading this story, kids will learn that their bodies belong to them, there are no shameful parts, and certain boundaries apply when it comes to touch.
 The authors tackle the tricky subject of sexual abuse in a way that facilitates conversations and helps kids identify and avoid threats to their body safety.

-Children's Picture Books About Safe and Unsafe Touch
+Children's Books About Safe and Unsafe Touch

+The topic of body safety in children is one that all parents need to address from the time their little ones start going to school or visiting the homes of friends and relatives.
+Parents walk a fine line between balancing the importance of socializing and trusting others with the need to keep their kids out of harm's way.
 Consider exploring stories about sleepovers that address situations when physical boundaries may be crossed and what little ones can do to seek help.
 These titles are written so that the lessons are accessible to even the youngest children, with messaging about appropriate touching.
 Also, be on the lookout for early signs of a potential problem, like mood swings or unexplained angry outbursts, which could indicate the child feels violated but doesn't know how to talk about it.

+When parents think about talking to their kids about establishing healthy physical boundaries, the first thought that comes to mind may be physical or sexual abuse.
+And while addressing the topic of stranger danger is an important part of the conversation, kids also need to learn that oftentimes friends, acquaintances, and family members are the violators.
+This can lead to some uncertainty about how to begin addressing this subject with children who may not yet be able to discern between appropriate and inappropriate touch.
+Not wanting or knowing how to delicately broach this subject to little ones, or how much information is even appropriate to share yet, can lead to avoidance altogether.
 It can be difficult to know when exactly to have these difficult conversations and how much information to share with kids about body consent while they are still really young.
 A good place to start is by perusing stories and selecting the kids' books about body boundaries that are most appropriate based on your child's social and emotional maturity.
 Here is a list of all the best picture books that address physical consent, saying no, and telling the truth when something bad happens.

 Talking to your kids about using their own voice to communicate consent should start from the time they are preschoolers.
 Powerful words like "yes" and "no" go a long way in establishing healthy, comfortable boundaries.
 The entire anatomy of a child is identified, along with very clear and easy-to-understand illustrations that note private vs. non-private parts.
 The author also addresses situations when parents have to override a child's voice for health and hygiene purposes.